pedroamarall/rest-builder/fedora/README.md

 1. Type ***\<Up\>***, and then type ***\<Enter\>*** to execute ***sudo ls /root*** again.
 Notice that it did not ask you for your password again.
 It remembers your password in that Terminator tab for 15 minutes.

+1. Open a new Terminator tab.

+1. Type ***sudo ls /root***.
+You will be prompted for the password again because the password is only remembered for the other tab.

 ## Managing Packages

 1. Launch Terminator.